 The accompanying unaudited condensed financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
 The Company has incurred operating losses and has an accumulated deficit as a result of ongoing efforts to develop drug product candidates, including conducting preclinical and clinical trials and providing general and administrative support for these operations.
-The Company had an accumulated deficit of \$490.1 million and \$484.4 million as of March 31, 2024 and December 31, 2023, respectively.
-The Company had net losses of \$5.8 million and \$5.3 million for the three months ended March 31, 2024 and 2023, respectively, and net cash used in operating activities of \$5.2 million and \$11.3 million for the three months ended March 31, 2024 and 2023, respectively.
-To date, none of the Company's drug product candidates have been approved for sale, and therefore, the Company has not generated any product revenue and does not expect positive cash flows from operations in the foreseeable future.
+The Company had an accumulated deficit of \$495.4 million and \$484.4 million as of June 30, 2024 and December 31, 2023, respectively.
+The Company had net losses of \$5.3 million and \$15.5 million for the three months ended June 30, 2024 and 2023, respectively, net losses of \$11.1 million and \$20.7 million for the six months ended June 30, 2024 and 2023, respectively, and net cash used in operating activities of \$9.8 million and \$22.4 million for the six months ended June 30, 2024 and 2023, respectively.
+To date, none of the Company's drug product candidates have been approved for sale, and therefore, the Company has not generated any product revenue.
+The Company anticipates operating losses and negative operating cash flows to continue for the foreseeable future.
 The Company has financed its operations primarily through private placements of preferred stock and promissory notes, public equity issuances and more recently, from its ATM Offering Programs, an Equity Purchase Agreement, the sale of common stock and warrants under a Follow-On Offering and the Inducement Offer and will continue to be dependent upon equity and/or debt financing until the Company is able to generate positive cash flows from its operations.

-The Company anticipates operating losses and negative operating cash flows to continue for the foreseeable future.
-The Company had cash, cash equivalents, and marketable securities of \$38.3 million as of March 31, 2024.
+The Company had cash, cash equivalents, and marketable securities of \$34.0 million as of June 30, 2024.
+The Company expects that its cash and cash equivalents as of June 30, 2024 will not be sufficient to fund its current business plan including related operating expenditure requirements through at least 12 months from the date of issuance of these unaudited condensed financial statements are filed with the Securities and Exchange Commission ("SEC").
+These conditions raise substantial doubt about the Company's ability to continue as going concern.
+The Company plans to seek to address this condition by raising additional capital to finance its operations.
 The future viability of the Company is dependent on its ability to raise additional capital to finance its operations.
 Although the Company has been successful in raising capital in the past, there is no assurance that it will be successful in obtaining such additional financing.
 If sufficient funds on acceptable terms are not available when needed, the Company could be further required to significantly reduce its operating expenses and delay, reduce the scope of, or eliminate one or more of its development programs.
 Failure to manage discretionary spending or raise additional financing, as needed, may adversely impact the Company's ability to achieve its intended business objectives, or the Company may be forced to liquidate assets where possible, or to cease operations or file for bankruptcy protection.
-The Company expects that its cash, cash equivalents, and marketable securities will be sufficient to fund its operations for a period of at least one year from the date the accompanying unaudited condensed financial statements are filed with the Securities and Exchange Commission ("SEC").
+Therefore, it is not considered probable that the Company's plans to raise additional capital nor reduce discretionary spending will alleviate the substantial doubt regarding its ability to continue as a going concern.